dmokh/GraphDraw/README.md

 Variable can be only x in first part of equation? and variable can be only y in second part, however variable can repeated any number of times.

-Program now can't read take of root, functions of sin, cos, log and etc.
+Program can't read take of root, functions of sin, cos, log and etc. now.